 Consider these to be strict guidelines for earthworks in a permaculture design, and do not do any sort of major earthmoving (or even basic shovel work) when any of the following conditions apply:

-Earthworks in permaculture design: A farm-scale case study
+Earthworks in permaculture design: a farm-scale example

 Relevant Links and Resources